abijitj/cse15l-lab-reports/lab-1/lab-report-1-week-2.md

 ---
 ## **Part 5: Setting a SSH Key**
 You have probably realised by now, that you are requiried to type in your password every single time you call `ssh`.
 This can be very time-consuming.
 This part of the tutorial exists so that you no longer will have to repeatedly type your password.
 Let's set a SSH key.
 First you need to use the `ssh-keygen` command to generate a private and public key.
+If you have a Windows machine, follow some extra steps about `ssh-add` over [here](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_keymanagement#user-key-generation).

 ![Image](ssh_keygen.png)